jmkcoder/uplink-protocol-docs/docs/calendar-controller/usage-guide.md

 This guide provides comprehensive instructions for implementing and using the Calendar Controller in your applications.

+> **Latest Update (v0.2.1)**: Fixed function scope issues in the disabled-weekdays example.
+All interactive examples now work correctly in browser environments without "function is not defined" errors.

 ## Getting Started

 ### Installation